 EU/EEA, other Nordic countries, and Switzerland: Free

-International students in Sweden can work as many hours as they want during their studies.
+International students in Sweden can work as many hours as they want during their studies for as long as they spend 40 hours per week on academic responsibilities.
 They also can extend their residence permit for one year after graduation to look for a job.

-International students in Switzerland can work for up to 15 hours per week during term-time and full-time during summer breaks.
+International students in Switzerland can work up to 15 hours per week during term time and full-time during summer breaks.
 They can also apply to stay in the country for six months after graduation to search for employment.